Are you dealing with vaginal discharge during your pregnancy? Have you noticed some significant changes in how your body is working? You aren’t alone.

 - Stick to cotton underwear and breathable fabrics: You may not be able to avoid the extra moisture that comes along with discharge.
 You can, however, help prevent infection and skin irritation by opting for loose-fitting clothing and underwear.

 - Use panty liners: If you’re experiencing a lot of discharge, using panty liners can be a great way to keep dry and comfortable.
-If you find your skin is becoming irritated from disposables, you may want to try reusable cloth liners or absorbent cotton underwear.
+If your skin is becoming irritated from disposables, you may want to try reusable cloth liners or absorbent cotton underwear.

 - Tampons: Tampons are not considered safe during pregnancy and should not be used for discharge or bleeding.